 This photo was taken directly in front of the Brew House.
 Since the building was not yet painted, the picture is likely from the late 1930's or early 1940s, before WWII.
 The italic lettering on the trucks was used from 1938 until 1946.
 Thereafter, the use of Old Style Beer in Gothic style letterings on their trucks and labels were used.
 The trucks are located in what has become the atrium area of the Kenton Co.
 Gov't.
-Center and in of the Information Desk today.
-(Source: Berhinger - Crawford Museum.)
+Center and the Information Desk today.
+(Source: Berhinger-Crawford Museum.)

 The Brew & Mill Houses By Floor

 The main brewery structure consisted of the Brew & Mill Houses, connected together, described and depicted in the previous section.
 These structures were five stories in height and situated just west or to the left of the Stock House.
 They were built in 1911 and renovated after Prohibition.
 Each of the floors, from the first to fifth, are shown in the photos below.